Q-Technologies/puppet-nginx/README.md

   * `owncloud` - proxies PHP-FPM through a UNIX socket, but with some recommended owncloud settings
   * `opencart` - proxies PHP-FPM through a UNIX socket, but with some recommended opencart settings
 * `pool_ini` - for [PHP FPM](https://github.com/Q-Technologies/puppet-phpfpm.git).
 It can be used to overwrite the global pool ini data.
 It is merged, so you only need to specify differences.
-* `psgi` - parameters that can be passed to the [PSGI module](https://github.com/Q-Technologies/puppet-psgi.git) to override the PSGI global settings for this web server name only
+* `psgi` - parameters that can be passed to the [PSGI module](https://github.com/Q-Technologies/puppet-psgi.git) to override the PSGI global settings for this web server name only.
+It is merged, so you only need to specify differences.
 * `alternates` - an array of alternate server names.
 They will all redirect to the main web server name, rather than acting as alternate server names in the web server.
+* `environment` - the application code environment.
+E.g. production, test, development, etc.  Currently only meaningful to PSGI apps by determining whether the service should be automatically started.
+Defaults to production.

 ### Let's Encrypt (certbot)
 This module will not automatically configure Let's Encrypt.
 You need to do it manually using instructions on [this page](https://certbot.eff.org/#pip-nginx), in short do this: